 After World War II, women were leaving their wartime factory jobs, getting married and returning to roles as housewife and mother.

 At this same time, cocktail rituals were woven into the fabric of the dominant culture and drinking began to shift.
-No longer an occasional, often public act, alcohol was incorporated into daily life in the home as a marker and accompaniment of leisure.
+No longer an occasional, often public act, alcohol was incorporated into daily life.
+And in the home as a marker and accompaniment of leisure.
 Advertising utilized Hollywood stars to market not only cigarettes but also wine.
 A Roma wine advertisement , featured such actresses as Jane Russell and Lucille Ball.
 In the largest wine producing state of the nation, California, grocery stores gave out samples of local wines to women shoppers to promote the industry.

 In 1962, the First Lady of the United States, Jacqueline Kennedy, opened the White House to a televised tour, which was specifically designed to appeal to a female audience.